awslabs/data-solutions-framework-on-aws/website/docs/intro.md

 The DSF on AWS library is available in Typescript or Python, select the right tab for code examples in your preferred language.

+In this quick start we will show you how you can use DSF to deploy EMR Serverless, create a data lake with three stages (bronze, silver, gold), copy data to bronze, and process it to store it in the silver bucket.
+You can find the full quick start example [here](https://github.com/awslabs/data-solutions-framework-on-aws/tree/main/examples/dsf-quickstart).
+The sections below will take you through the steps of creating the CDK application and use it to deploy the infrastructure.

 ### Create a CDK app
 ```bash
 mkdir dsf-example && cd dsf-example